The Tomorrow War: Audience viewership

 Samba TV reported that 2.41 million households watched the film from July 2–5, the most ever for an Amazon Original tracked by the service.
 According to Screen Engine's PostVOD summary, the "definite recommend" audience score for the film was 53%, compared to a normal score for a streaming title of 42%.

-From July 5–11 the film garnered 1.1 billion minutes of viewing according to Nielsen ratings, and was the No. 3 most watched subscription video on demand title for the week, just behind Virgin River (1.45 billion minutes) and Manifest (1.81 billion minutes).

-The film continued to top the charts in subsequent weeks, logging 1.222 billion minutes of viewership between July 21–27 (equal to about 885,507 total watches) according to Nielsen ratings.
+From July 5–11, the film garnered 1.1 billion minutes of viewing according to Nielsen ratings, and was the number-three most-watched subscription video-on-demand title for the week, just behind Virgin River (1.45 billion minutes) and Manifest (1.81 billion minutes).
+The film continued to top the charts in subsequent weeks, logging 1.222 billion minutes of viewership from July 21–27 (equal to about 885,507 total watches) according to Nielsen ratings.
 According to Samba TV, the film was watched in 5.2 million households in its first 30 days of release.

+By August 2021, the film became the most-watched film in the summer by a streaming service, breaking several records from Prime Video and the most-watched film for Amazon Prime Video.
+According to Nielsen, the film reportedly was kept in the first place of the most watched movies in the top-10 list, managing to beat films such as Black Widow and Luca, with both being from Disney+.
+It also managed to beat the viewership of the complete series of The Fear Street Trilogy, which were released to Netflix.
+Pratt celebrated the film's success, calling it a "home run win" and on Instagram, he published a new post where he commented: "We couldn't defeat the Whitespikes without our fellow soldiers."

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 52% based on 207 reviews, with an average rating of 5.7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 52% based on 207 reviews.
 The website's critics consensus reads, "Chris Pratt ably anchors this sci-fi adventure, even if The Tomorrow War may not linger in the memory much longer than today."
 On Metacritic, the film has a weighted average score of 45 out of 100, based on 35 critics, indicating "mixed or average reviews".